Spend 6 Minutes To Learn

 Some bettors rarely ever place a single unit per game.
 This is because certain factors dictate how they approach each game.

-Since these factors can sometimes be too many to consider, the best approach is to opt for a bankroll management strategy to help one size their units and their bets.
-Additionally, sticking to one strategy gives a bettor a streamlined approach to their betting.
+Since these factors can sometimes be too many to consider, the best approach is to opt for a bankroll management strategy to help the bettor size their units and their bets.
+Additionally, sticking to one strategy gives a bettor a streamlined approach to betting.

 Each strategy has its own merits, so your pick will mostly come down to preference and how best the strategy works for you.